justeattakeaway/pie/apps/pie-docs/src/engineers/getting-started/structure.md

 If you have some time before needing the component or are planning ahead, please reach out to us in **#help-designsystem** to check if we can include the component you need.

-In our current process it takes us around a month and a half to two moths to have a new component ready from design to implementation, so please keep this in mind.
+In our current process it takes us around a month and a half to two months to have a new component ready from design to implementation, so please keep this in mind.

-**Can you contribute the component?**
+**I'd like to contribute to the component library**

-If you are able to contribute, we can start an ad-hoc audit and have the designs ready for contribution in 2-4 weeks.
-We have a process to support you during your time working in our code base and would greatly appreciate your contribution.
+If you are willing and able to contribute to the web component library, we can prioritise an ad-hoc design audit, and have the designs ready for contribution in 2-4 weeks.
+We have processes in place to support you during your time working in our codebase and would greatly appreciate your contribution.

 ___